itmo-infocom/UNIX-Linux-online-course/texts/week04/018_file_commands.md

 rm a
 cat b; cat c
 ```
 In the first case, we can still see the contents of the original file, but in the second case, we see an error message.
-Simply because the first is a so-called hard link and the second is soft or symbolic link.
+Just because the first is a so-called hard link and the second is soft or symbolic link.
 We can see the difference between the two in the long `ls` list:
 ```
 ls -l ?
 ```